Gerrit Niekoop: International career

-Suriname

 Niekoop played for the Suriname national team, playing in the nation's first Olympic qualifiers following the foundation of the Surinamese Olympic Committee (S.O.C.) in 1959.

 He made his first appearance in a friendly match on 20 September 1959 against Martinique scoring the winning goal on his debut.
 On 20 March 1964, he scored the equalizer in a 2–2 draw with the Netherlands Antilles in the countries first Olympic qualifying match.
 Niekoop scored additional goals in both losses against Argentina and Peru, before Suriname were eliminated in the second round.
 He also played in the CCCF Championship as well as the countries 1966 FIFA World Cup qualifying campaign.

 Refereeing career

 Following his playing career, Niekoop became a referee in the SVB Hoofdklasse in Suriname.
 Licensed by both FIFA and CONCACAF, Niekoop has refereed for International tournaments, including the 2008 CONCACAF Women's U-17 Championship and the 2012 CONCACAF Men's Olympic qualifiers.

 As a member of the Surinamese Refereeing Commission, he became the chairman of the board, as well as a board member of the Surinamese Football Association.